Driving in Complex Environments: Advanced Driving ChallengesUpdated Aug. 15, 2019

 While highway driving is generally quite safe, accidents and emergencies do happen.
 The high-speed nature of these roads means that you will have little time to react, should you encounter a dangerous situation.
 If you keep a cool head, there is nearly always something that can be done to minimize the severity of an accident or avoid one altogether.
 The information you need to avoid highway emergencies and a breakdown of essential highway driving safety practices are also contained in this module.

 The presence of maintenance, construction or utility work sites on any roadway will considerably heighten the risk linked to that environment.
 The risks posed by such work zones are not straight-forward or easy to pin down, as the types of work zone you may encounter vary dramatically.
 We discuss different types of work zone and their associated dangers in this final section.

 One thing is certain about roadway work zones around the United States: better driver awareness is required.
 The lane closures, roadway obstructions and changes to speed limit and road rules which often accompany these areas can take motorists by surprise.
 Accidents, injuries and fatalities around work zones are common.

 Avoiding danger on the road

 A great deal of valuable safety information is covered throughout this section.
-Whether you pick out the articles you most need at this time or work through each section in turn, it is essential that you read through everything.
+Whether you pick out the materials you most need at this time or work through each section in turn, it is essential that you read through everything and go through the official DMV manual as well.
 While avoiding danger in different driving environments is a complex issue, certain key safety rules apply across the board:

-Maintain as much space on all side of your vehicle as possible.
+Maintain as muchspace on all sides of your vehicleas possible.